AmosNimos/Pix/README.md

 Welcome to **Pix**, arguably the pinnacle of CLI pixel art tools!

+Pix is a minimalist, keyboard-only pixel art editor with a basic CLI interface.
+By embracing a limited palette and simple tools, it challenges you to harness creativity within constraints.
+In a landscape where keyboard-only CLI tools are nearly non-existent, Pix stands out by turning minimalism into a powerful canvas.
-Pix is a minimalist image editor meticulously designed for pixel art and 2D animation, operating effortlessly in terminal emulators.
+Pix is meticulously designed for 2D pixel art, operating effortlessly in terminal emulators.
 Developed in Python and licensed under the GNU Affero General Public License, Pix is your streamlined command-line solution for crafting and editing pixel art.
-It’s stripped of unnecessary bloat while delivering essential features like mirroring and bucket fill.
-With its SSH compatibility, Pix is a groundbreaking tool for terminal-based pixel art creation in color!
+It’s stripped of unnecessary bloat while delivering the most essential features.
+Pix is a groundbreaking tool for terminal-based pixel art creation in color!

-Check out the Pix program stable release on itch.io!
-It’s an alternative way to get the program and helps support its development through optional donations.
-Your contribution, no matter how small.
-Visit [Pix on itch.io](https://amos-nimos.itch.io/pix) to download and support the project.
-Thank you!

 ## Made in pix: